 Exterior shutters, if left unattended, can weaken over the years from myriad of outside forces.
 Fluctuating temperatures, precipitation and harsh UV rays can cause an aging finish to crack.
 A breach in that initial line of defense allows the wood grain to slowly absorb moisture which breaks down the fibers.
 Quality dense woods repel moisture better than low grade lumber, but eventually all natural timber will succumb to routine contact with water.

 Not all outside wood shutters will age at the same rate.
 House shutters that are subject to daily soaking from the lawn sprinkler, in contact with overgrown branches or in the direct line of intense sunlight will likely need attention sooner than those that are protected.
 The best way to postpone the need to replace exterior shutters is regular yearly preventative inspection.
 A simple stroll around the entire property will bring awareness to areas of concern.
 Check the tops, joints, and backs (if possible) of several older shutters on all sides of the house.
 Irregular areas of the finish should be addressed immediately.
 Scrutinize density for sections that may have become soft.

 If possible, repairing failing exterior shutters may be the most advantageous route.
 Sometimes all that is necessary is filling small cracks and repainting confined areas.
 Extensive damage may not be worth the cost and time necessary to fix, prep and paint dilapidated shutters.

-If the infected area is isolated, fixing the panel could be the most practical solution.
+If the infected area is isolated, fixing the panel could be the most practical solution to avoid mounting replacement shutters.
 Completely carve out the portion of soft material.
 Allow to rest in a dry area for several days before patching with Bondo, or similar product.
 After the patch hardens, sand smooth to surface level, then prime and paint the external shutter.

 Exterior shutter repair will often only delay the inevitable.
 Once the decline begins, it is difficult to arrest the entire deterioration process.
 Continue to monitor the health of all wooden window shutters to detect decline.